lvyitian/briarjar/README.md

 java -jar --add-opens=java.base/java.lang.reflect=ALL-UNNAMED briarjar-0.1-all.jar
 ```

-TUI Mode can be invoked with either
+The TUI Mode can be invoked with either
 ```
 java -jar briarjar-0.1-all.jar tui
 ```